ohata-toast/RDS-FOR-POSTGRESQL/en/db-instance.md

 ![db-instance-detail-basic](https://static.toastoven.net/prod_rds_postgres/20240611/db-instance-detail-basic-en.png)

-❶ When you click on the domain of the connection information, the pop-up screen to verify the IP address appears.
+❶ When you click on the domain of the connection information, the pop-up window to verify the IP address appears.
-❷ When you click on the DB security group, a pop-up screen appears to verify the DB security rules.
+❷ When you click on the DB security group, a pop-up window appears to verify the DB security rules.
 ❸ Click a parameter group to go to the screen where you can check the parameters.
 ❹ Adjust the height of the detail panel by dragging and dropping with the mouse.
 ❺ Adjust the height of the detail panel to a pre-determined height.